 The book of Psalms is, by a wide margin, the longest book in the Bible.
-It has 150 psalms and more than 2400 verses.
+It contains 150 psalms and more than 2400 verses.
 This makes it more than twice as long as the runner-up Isaiah, which has just 66 chapters and approximately 1300 verses.

-In fact, Psalms is so long that it is actually divided into five different books.
-I realize that our modern Bibles don't separate them out that way, but if you check the headings of the psalms you will see what I mean.
-Psalms is the only book where the chapter divisions are a part of the text.
-The psalms are divided up as follows:
+In fact, Psalms is so long that it's actually divided into five different books!
+I realize our modern Bibles don't separate it out that way, but if you check the headings of the psalms you'll see what I mean.
+Psalms is the only book where the chapter divisions are part of the text.
+The psalms are divided as follows:

-Book 1: Psalms 1 to 41 Book 2: Psalms 42 to 72 Book 3: Psalms 73 to 89 Book 4: Psalms 90 to 106 Book 5: Psalms 107 to 150

-No one really knows why the psalms are divided up in this manner.
-The five books are not organized by author, subject, or chronology.
-If there is a pattern to them no one has ever been able to find it.
-Some people have speculated that this internal categorization reflects the way the Psalms came into existence.
-They believe that the first two books were compiled by David, the third and fourth by Solomon, and the fifth by Ezra.
-However, there's not a lot of evidence to support this, and no one really knows for sure
+Book 1: Psalms 1 to 41 Book 2: Psalms 42 to 72 Book 3: Psalms 73 to 89 Book 4: Psalms 90 to 106 Book 5: Psalms 107 to 150 divided up in this way.
+The five books aren't organized by author, subject, or chronology.
+Some people have speculated that this internal categorization reflects the way the psalms came into existence.
+They believe the first two books were compiled by David, the third and fourth by Solomon, and the fifth by Ezra.
+However, there's not a lot of evidence to support this and no one really knows for sure.